kingzamzon/docs/docs/SDK/staticContent.md

 });
 ```

+Note: `zipBlob` will be a Blob.
+API docs with detailed type info are here: https://lit-protocol.github.io/lit-js-sdk/api_docs_html/

 Now, all you need to save is the `zipBlob`.

 ## Decrypting a zip file with all metadata included with "decryptZipFileWithMetadata()"